 Who are you?

 I have intentionally omitted my entire life history.
-However, if you have a predilection for the soporific, and you’d like to know more about me, then just ask.
-If you have typography-related questions, then feel free to ask.
+However, if you have a predilection for the soporific and you’d like to know more about me, then email me at johno at this domain.
 If you have questions concerning the meaning of life, quantum mechanics or string theory, then I suggest you Google it.

 I Love Typography is a trademark of John Boardley which may be registered in certain jurisdictions.